£

 Treatment decisions are never based on age alone, but on general health and fitness.
 Your wishes are always taken into account.

 Your treatment plan may need to change at any point.
-If this happens, your healthcare team will explain why, and talk to you about the different options available to you.
+If this happens, your hospital team will explain why, and talk to you about the different options available to you.

 Most people will begin steroid treatment while their treatment plan is being confirmed.
 The steroids will start working to get rid of the leukaemia cells.